Dr. Donald D. Davis, Penn State

 In fact, we have had complaints where private companies have artillery spores on 50-100 cars in their parking lots.
 The next question asked is, "How do we remove the spots from the sides of cars?"
 We do not know, but some readers' suggestions have included: power washing if the artillery fungus spots are very new and paint/wax on the cars is also new and shiny; automotive-paint rubbing compounds; and removal (if there are only a few spots) with the edge of a credit card.
 However, you must be very careful not to damage the car's finish.
 See some car owners' attempts at removing the spots from cars at the end of this section.
 These are NOT our recommendations!!!

 Q4: So, what exactly is the artillery fungus?

-A: The artillery fungus is a white-rotting, wood-decay fungus that likes to live on moist landscape mulch.
+A: The artillery fungus is a white, wood-decay fungus that likes to live on moist landscape mulch.
 It is in the genus Sphaerobolus (Greek for "sphere thrower") and is very common across the USA, especially in the East, as well as many other parts of the world.
-The most common species in Pennsylvania seems to be Sphaerobolus stellatusand Sphaerobolus iowensis.
-The artillery fungus is technically a "Basidiomycete" fungus (like the common mushroom that we eat), and probably is most closely related to a group of fungi called earth stars (see the Utah University link here (link).
+The two most common species in Pennsylvania seem to be Sphaerobolus stellatus and Sphaerobolus iowensis.
+The artillery fungus is technically a "Basidiomycete" fungus (like the common mushroom that we eat), and probably is most closely related to a group of fungi called Earth Stars (University of Wisconsin Link Here) .
 However, the artillery fungus is much smaller that the earth star that you may see occasionally growing in your yard.
 There may be other fungi and fungi-like organisms growing in your mulch.
-Check out our publcation "What Is Growing In My Landscape Mulch?" (full text)
+Check out our publcation "What Is Growing In My Landscape Mulch?"
+(FULL TEXT IN PDF))

 Q5: I cannot see artillery fungus in the mulch – just how big is it?
 Is it the same as those little cups called the